Tag Archive for Fonts

 Adding GNOME 3 to Linux Mint 11

 On the surface of it, this probably sounds a very strange thing to do: choose Linux Mint because they plan to stick with their current desktop interface for the foreseeable future and then stick a brand new one on there.
 However, that’s what last weekend’s dalliance with Fedora 15 caused.
-Not only did I find that I could find my way around GNOME Shell but I actually got to liking it so much that I missed it on returning to using my Linux Mint machine again.
+Not only did I find that I could find my way around GNOME Shell but I actually got to like it so much that I missed it on returning to using my Linux Mint machine again.

 The result was that I started to look on the web to see if there was anyone else like me who had got the same brainwave.
 In fact, it was Mint’s being based on Ubuntu that allowed me to get GNOME 3 on there.
 The task could be summarised as involving three main stages: getting GNOME 3 installed, adding extensions and adding the Cantarell font that is used by default.
 After these steps, I gained a well-running GNOME 3 desktop running on Linux Mint and it looks set to stay that way unless something untoward has yet to emerge.